 The truth is they never left the wire on their one OIF/OEF tour – but I sure as hell hear them lying…oops, I mean exaggerating about what they have done downrange in the orderly rooms, at the PX food court, on social media, and in the customs line at Ali al Salim Air Base.
 Come on, guys, you don’t think we notice?
 You don’t think we haven’t heard multiple variations of the same story our entire career?

-For many of you out there in the mob, I would say check your own shot group before you starting calling out others.
+For many of you out there in the mob, I would say check your own shot group before you start calling out others.

 It is time to stop the nonsense.
 Your service makes you part of a unique grouping of Americans, but it doesn’t make anyone a hero despite what John Cena told you when you saw him on the USO tour at the Bagram Clamshell, you know, right before salsa night – the real heroes are at Arlington or Walter Reed.